UniprJRC/FigMonitoringBook/ipynbRunInstructions.md

 Here are the most relevant steps of the setup process.

-If you already a Python envirnoment

-Open your Python terminal (not the CMD prompt!) (i.e. the Anaconda prompt) and paste the line to install the jupiter notebook:
+If you already have a Python environment, open your Python terminal (not the CMD prompt!) (i.e. the Anaconda prompt) and paste the line below to install the jupiter notebook:

 ```
 python -m pip install notebook
 ```

 If you do not already have a Python setup you can copy/paste these lines in the Windows Terminal (CMD) in order to install a Python environment such as [miniconda](https://docs.anaconda.com/miniconda/#quick-command-line-install)